RockyShi/rockyshi.github.io/README.md

 # rockyshi.github.io
-The tech blog site for Rocky Shi
+The tech blog site for Rocky Shi powered by Jekyll and Github Pages.